 The Notice of Allowance

 For the most part, the registration process is the same regardless of which application filing basis you used.
-Applications filed on an intent to use basis have some extra steps, though.
-After an intent to use application is reviewed and approved by the Trademark Examining Attorney, it is then published for opposition.
-This is where the intent to use application process differs from the other filing bases.
+Applications filed on an intent to use basis have an extra step, though.
+Like applications with other filing bases, an intent to use application will be reviewed by a Trademark Examining Attorney.
+After approval by the Examining Attorney, it is then published for opposition.
+Assuming the application is not opposed or is successfully defended against opposition, this is where the intent to use application process differs from applications filed on other bases.

-Once the application goes through publication, the next step is that the Trademark Office will issue what is called a Notice of Allowance.
-This means that your application has been approved for registration, but a Statement of Use must be filed before the process can be completed and you can receive your registration.
-The Notice of Allowance is also important because it establishes the deadline for your next filing.
+After publication, the the Trademark Office will issue what is called a Notice of Allowance.
+This means that the application has been approved for registration, but a Statement of Use must be filed before the process can be completed and you can receive your registration.
+The Notice of Allowance is also important because it establishes the deadline for the next filing.
 You must file either the Statement of Use or for a six-month extension within 6 months of the date the Notice of Allowance issued.
 If you fail to make either filing by that date, your application will go abandoned.

 Statement of Use